 - 1½ teaspoons pure vanilla bean paste (may substitute vanilla extract)

 - 1-2 tablespoons turbinado sugar (sugar in the raw)

 - Preheat the oven to 375º.

-- Bake for about 40 minutes or till most of cheesecake is set and only the middle is slightly jiggly when pan is tapped.
+- Bake for about 40 minutes or till most of cheesecake is set and only the middle is slightly jiggly when the pan is tapped.
 Remove to rack and cool completely.
 Place in refrigerator and chill at least 8 hours.
-Carefully remove sides of spring form pans, then use an spatula to release cheesecakes from bottom of the pans onto serving plates.
+Carefully remove sides of springform pans, then use a spatula to release cheesecakes from bottom of the pans onto serving plates.

 - To serve, sprinkle each with a scant 1 tablespoon of turbinado sugar and use a kitchen torch to melt the sugar.